Python Numpy array flatten() - Flatten Multidimensional Array

 1. Realize that flattening can simplify operations such as applying functions uniformly across data.

-2. Use flatten() in a scenario where uniform function application is necessary.
+2. Use flatten() in a scenario where uniform function application is necessary, such as flattening an inhomogeneous array in NumPy.

 python